andrew20020816-dotcom/-supply-chain-analysis/README.md

 # Supply Chain Analysis — Python & Pandas

 A data analysis project exploring supply chain performance using a Kaggle dataset (100 SKUs, 3 product lines, 5 suppliers).
+Built to simulate the kind of data-driven supplier evaluation and risk assessment done in real procurement roles.

 ---